This information is from the Compendium of the Catechism of the Catholic Church.

 What class do I need to take?

 Both parents are required to attend a Parent Baptism Preparation class.
-The preparation class needs to be taken the month prior to the preferred Baptism date.

 If both parents have attended a Baptism preparation course at any Catholic Church in the past (3) three years, you may be excused from taking a class for this Baptism if you can provide a letter stating the date that you completed the class from the parish where the class was taken.
 The letter may be scanned and emailed, faxed or dropped off at the parish office.
 We can make a copy for our records here and you may keep the original.